cip-core-mirrors/S4/README.md

 # S4

 ## About
-S4 is adapter on top of S3 handling caching, deduplication, compression and bulked compression
+S4 is adapter on top of AWS S3 handling caching, deduplication, folder compression.
+The goal of S4 is to reduce the cost of object stored in S3 while allowing for faster access than Glacier.

 ## Solution structure
 |Directory | Description                                         |